It turns out dress forms might not be the fitting tool you’re hoping for

-Finally, the dress form I use the most is this one.
+Finally, the dress form I use the most is this one (affiliate link).
 I bought this one specifically to do pattern draping on, NOT to try and fit myself.
 And in fact, if you look at this picture of the dress form wearing something that fits me perfectly, you can see why.
 My waist is higher and my bust point lower than hers, and my upper bust is not as wide while her waist is smaller than mine.

 So this gets me to my main point – WHY dress forms aren’t going to help you much with fitting.
 The thing is, all patterns (mine included) are drafted from average measurements from groups of people.
 But those average measurements correspond to very few ACTUAL people.
 That’s how averages work – they give us a very good general idea, but not a good person specific idea.

 And guess what?
 Dress forms (unless you’re getting a custom one) are based on the same average measurements as patterns.